openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### OpenID Federation 1.0 Automatic Registration {#openid-federation}

-When Relying Party's `client_id` is expressed as an `https` URI, and does not equal to a `redirect_uri` value when using simple string comparison ([@!RFC3986] section 6.2.1), Automatic Registration defined in [@!OpenID.Federation] MUST be used.
-The Relying Party's Entity Identifier defined in Section 1.2 of [@!OpenID.Federation] MUST be `client_id`.
+When Verifier's `client_id` is expressed as an `https` URI, and does not equal to a `redirect_uri` value when using simple string comparison ([@!RFC3986] section 6.2.1), Automatic Registration defined in [@!OpenID.Federation] MUST be used.
+The Verifier's Entity Identifier defined in Section 1.2 of [@!OpenID.Federation] MUST be `client_id`.

 The Authorization Request MUST be signed.
-The AS MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in Section 3.1 of [@!OpenID.Federation].
+The Wallet MUST obtain the public key from the `jwks` property in the Verifier's Entity Statement defined in Section 3.1 of [@!OpenID.Federation].
 Metadata other than the public keys MUST also be obtained from the Entity Statement.

 Note that to use Automatic Registration, clients would be required to have an individual identifier and an associated public key(s), which is not always the case for the public/native app clients.

 # Implementation Considerations

-## Static Configuration Values of the Authorization Servers
+## Static Configuration Values of the Wallets

-This document lists profiles that define static configuration values of Authorization Servers and defines one set of static configuration values that can be used by the Verifier when it is unable to perform dynamic discovery and is not using any of the profiles.
+This document lists profiles that define static configuration values of the Wallets and defines one set of static configuration values that can be used by the Verifier when it is unable to perform dynamic discovery and is not using any of the profiles.

 ### Profiles that Define Static Configuration Values

-Below is a list of profiles that define static configuration values of Authorization Servers:
+Below is a list of profiles that define static configuration values of Wallets:

 - [JWT VC Presentation Profile](https://identity.foundation/jwt-vc-presentation-profile/)